Spending a week in an overwater bungalow is a surreal experience. Our yard was the Pacific Ocean, a giant aquarium we could explore at any time.

 7:00am: Breakfast at Arii Vahine Restaurant

 We loved looking for fish during our walks to shore.
-The water was so clear we didn’t even need to be in the water to see a variety of fish, sea cucumbers, Eagle Rays, Sting Rays, Black Tip Reef Sharks, and even an eel one afternoon.
+The water was so clear we didn’t even need to be in the water to see a variety of fish, sea cucumbers, Eagle Rays, Stingrays, Black Tip Reef Sharks, and even an eel one afternoon.

-The breakfast buffets were lavish with crepes, french toast, pastries, pancakes, rice, bacon, made to order omelets, fish, vegetables, fruit, cereal, a salad bar, a sandwich bar, juices, and more.
+The breakfast buffets were lavish with crepes, French toast, pastries, pancakes, rice, bacon, made to order omelets, fish, vegetables, fruit, cereal, a salad bar, a sandwich bar, juices, and more.
 Sunday mornings live music accompanies the buffet.

 8:00am: Back to the overwater bungalow

 Traveling Gingerbread Tip: We packed a bottle of rum, sake, and vodka in our checked luggage and used the complimentary Cokes in the mini fridge as a mixer.
-We also brought a blue tooth speaker and listened to music (at a level not to disturb our neighbors) as we swam and enjoyed our drinks on the dock.
+We also brought a bluetooth speaker and listened to music (at a level not to disturb our neighbors) as we swam and enjoyed drinks on the dock.
 We packed 2 inflatable rafts to float around the lagoon, but never took them out of the suitcase.

 Traveling Gingerbread Tip: Bring your own snorkel gear.
 We purchased 2 masks online for about $12 each and brought them in our suitcase.
-We didn’t have to rent gear from the activities desk each time we wanted to snorkel, the mouthpieces were used only by us, and we knew our masks were reliable and wouldn’t malfunction in the middle of swimming along a Humpback Whale.
+We didn’t have to rent gear from the activities desk each time we wanted to snorkel, the mouthpieces were only used by us, and we knew our masks were reliable and wouldn’t malfunction in the middle of swimming along a Humpback Whale.

 12:00pm: Paddle boarding or kayaking